Linked Open Data

 See, for example, https://open-eu.hosted.exlibrisgroup.com/alma/972NNL_INST/authorities/987007375772605171

 Today, local and global authorities are used to identify entities (such as contributors, locations, and more) while maintaining existing capabilities (such as enriching searches with non-preferred terms).
 Linked Open Data offers new possibilities for providing significantly more information regarding the entity itself, such as additional affiliations or colleagues of the author or similar titles.
-In the future, Ex Libris will be expanding its capabilities to adapt to new concepts that are based on entity management as opposed to authority management.
+Ex Libris is moving in this direction and will be expanding the capabilities to adapt to new concepts that are based on entity management as opposed to authority management.
+The first phase for this capability is the Contributor pages that will be part of the MD editor and the new all titles repository search as mentioned above.

 Additional References